-Paracas or El Chaco is a lovely beach town in the South of Peru which is around 235 km from Lima.
-Paracas is a very popular spot for tourists looking to take a few days break.
+Paracas or El Chaco is a lovely beach town in the south of Peru which is around 235 km from Lima.
+Find out why this is a popular spot for tourists looking to take a few days break.

-This little town which is most popular as a launching pad for a trip to the Islas Ballestas is a charming spot where you will never be lacking for things to do.
+This little town is best known as a launching pad for a trip to the Islas Ballestas.
+But, it’s also a charming spot where you will never be lacking for things to do.
+Here are the top 5 things to do in Paracas.

 Islas Ballestas, which has earned the nickname of ‘poor man’s Galapagos’, can be reached by a boat from the Paracas harbor.
 One of the top attractions in Paracas, the Islas Ballestas would offer you glimpses of bottlenose dolphins circumnavigating your boat while the rock with the Candelabra is definitely not to be missed.
 Make sure to carry your hat and bring sunscreen since there isn’t anything by way of shade during your entire boat trip.